Andrew Haswell Green: Death

-On November 13, 1903, Green was returning to his home at Park Avenue and 40th Street to have lunch with his family when he was shot five times by a man who had been hiding in wait outside his house.
+At age 83, on November 13, 1903, Green was returning to his home at Park Avenue and 40th Street to have lunch with his family when he was shot five times by a man who had been hiding in wait outside his house.
 His assailant, Cornelius Williams, had mistaken him for businessman John R. Platt, the lover of Hannah Elias.

-Green's funeral was in New York City and he was buried in Worcester, Massachusetts.
-In 1905, his family estate in that city was turned into a public park.
+Green's funeral was in New York City and he was buried in Rural Cemetery in Worcester, Massachusetts.
+In 1905, his family estate in Worcester was turned into Green Hill Park.